pheymann/talks/typelevel-summit-2018/post.md

 get("joe", 42).run[IO](Client[IO]) // IO[List[User]]
 ```

+## Conclusion
+When you take a closer look at the code above you will see that we were able to move most of the heavy lifting to the compiler or shapeless therefore reducing our code to a relatively small set of "simple" type classes.
+And when literal types are in thing in Scala we can also remove most of the boilerplate necessary to create our api types.

+This, again, shows me how powerful Scalas type system is and how much you can gain when you embrace it.

-## Next level - Typedapi
+## Next Step - Typedapi
 Now that we are able to derive a single client function from a type we should also be able to do the same for a collection of api types.
 And if we are already on it, let's add server-side support.
-Or ... you just use [typedapi](https://github.com/pheymann/typedapi).
+Or ... you just use [Typedapi](https://github.com/pheymann/typedapi).
 It already comes with the following features:
  * client function derivation
  * server function derivation
  * single and multi api type handling